civicparty/legitometer/README.md

 ## Tech Stack

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-It uses the Express.js with [Knex](http://knexjs.org/) providing a query building for a Postgres datastore.
+It uses [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/) with [Knex](http://knexjs.org/) providing a query building for a Postgres datastore.
 The project uses [Semantic UI](https://semantic-ui.com/) framework for styling UI components.

 To get setup: